Prep time: 30 minutes (plus chilling) Cook time: 15 minutes (plus resting) Serves: 4-6

 You can’t beat a tasty T-bone with Cafe de Paris Butter.
 Just one of the delicious recipes from MEAT: The Ultimate Companion by Anthony Puharich and Libby Travers.

-fat chips and a rocket salad
+Serving suggestion: fat chips & a rocket salad

 2 T-bone steaks, 4 cm thick, about 800 g each